raphael-group/hotnet2/README.md

 Setup
 ------------------------
-For best performance, install as a Fortran or C complier and run one of the following commands (or some appropriate variation of them) prior to running HotNet for the first time:
+For best performance, install a Fortran or C complier and run one of the following commands (or some appropriate variation of them) prior to running HotNet for the first time:

 With a Fortran compiler: